RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/External PDF files.md

 ## Future-proofness

-Note that dummy PDF files do not follow the PDF specification and thus cannot be recognized by other applications.
+Note that dummy PDF files do not follow the PDF specification and thus cannot be recognized by other PDF viewer applications such as Adobe Acrobat.
 If PDF++ stops working, they will not displayed properly even in Obsidian.

 However, they are just plain text files so you can easily open them with any text editor, and then replace them with actual PDF files.